 In 2019, 59% of learning and development pros spend more of their budget on online training than they did three years ago.
 Over a third of them also spend less on instructor-led training (ILT).

 That's a big shift in three years.
-But is it a good change for the industry?
+But is it a good chance for the industry?
 Does it really help people learn more effectively?

 So what's a training manager, HR executive, or talent developer to do?
 Let's take a look at the real state of in-person vs. online training.